influxdata/telegraf/plugins/inputs/db_extensible/README.md

-# PostgreSQL plugin
+# DB Extensible plugin

-This postgresql plugin provides metrics for your postgres database.
-It has been designed to parse ithe sql queries in the plugin section of your telegraf.conf.
+This plugin provides metrics for your postgres or mysql database.
+It has been designed to parse the sql queries in the plugin section of your telegraf.conf.

 For now only two queries are specified and it's up to you to add more; some per query parameters have been added :